 He and other members of Revive Oakland want to make sure that the Oakland City Council includes the recommendations, which include local hiring, contracting, apprenticeships, and training for ex-offenders, in any signed development deal.

-Currently California Commercial & Investment Group and ProLogis are finishing a master plan for the old base that will be brought to the council for approval this
+Currently California Commercial & Investment Group and ProLogis are finishing a master plan for the old base that will be brought to the council for approval this spring.

 "We've been working on this for a long time," said Ellen Wyrick-Parkinson, a West Oakland business resident and activist, "so don't tell me (the development) will happen.
 Any time there's a delay in a meeting, there's a problem."